 This is a great tool in the kitchen.
 It’s not a meat cleaver but a vegetable cleaver.
 Clever?
 Yes.
 It has more heft than a chef’s knife, but not as heavy as a meat cleaver so those chopping jobs don’t get too tiring.
 It’s great for slicing vegetables and smashing garlic, or for slicing through that frozen chub of breakfast sausage or venison that a friend gives you (hint).
-And it’s $3.99 at Ikea.
+And it’s $12.99 at Ikea.
 (Ikea has since updated the cleaver so this photo is not representative of the actual cleaver but I have bought the new style and it is just as good.)

 I know it’s been some time since I last posted on this blog.
 Well, there’s a couple of reasons for that: time, motivation, and depression.
 The first two are self explanatory I think, but the last, depression, is due to my recent trip to Italy.
 The food was so good there that I knew whatever feeble attempts I tried in my kitchen would fall woefully short of the food I dined on in Italy, and I didn’t have the heart to face my rather large inadequacies in the culinary arts.
 That and it was summer in Dallas and who in their right mind wants to heat up the kitchen?